-We signed a ground lease agreement for the development of a lunar operations center that will serve as a production and testing facility of lunar lander components and other aerospace related operations.
-The facility is currently under construction, and the lessor will reimburse up to \$40.0 million for certain design, construction, and development costs.
-We are accounting for the construction of the facility as a financing arrangement.
-As of June 30, 2023 and December 31, 2022, we capitalized \$26.5 million and \$10.3 million of construction in progress, respectively, and a corresponding financing obligation of \$24.0 million and \$9.1 million, respectively.
-During the fourth quarter of 2022, construction was completed for a portion of the lunar operations center, and the Company took possession of the completed facility.
-Upon commencement of the lease, the Company determined that the facility qualified for sale accounting, with the leaseback being classified as an operating lease.
-No gain or loss was recognized or deferred on the sale of the facility, as the fair value upon completion was determined to be equal to the carrying value.
-As of June 30, 2023, the Company recorded right-of-use assets of \$3.0 million and corresponding lease liabilities of approximately \$3.1 million.
-No gain or loss was recognized or deferred on the sale of the facility, as the fair value upon completion was determined to be equal to the carrying value.
+In September 2021, we signed a ground lease agreement for the development of a lunar operations center that will serve as a production and testing facility of lunar lander components and other aerospace related operations.
+The facility is near completion, and the lessor will reimburse up to \$40.0 million for certain costs incurred by us for design, construction, and development.
+Management concluded that it was deemed the owner, for accounting purposes only, of the facility under build-to-suit lease accounting due to its involvement in the construction activities of the facility.
+Accordingly, we are accounting for the construction of the facility as a financing arrangement.
+As of December 31, 2022, we had capitalized \$10.3 million of construction in progress and a corresponding financing obligation of \$9.1 million.
+Upon completion of the construction, the lease agreement will have an initial term of 20 years with four optional renewal periods of 5 years each.

+During the fourth quarter of 2022, construction was completed for the Small Engine Verification facility (the "SEV" facility) portion of the lunar operations center, and we took possession of the SEV facility.
+Upon commencement of the SEV facility portion of the lease, management determined that it qualified for sale and leaseback accounting, with the leaseback being classified as an operating lease.
+No gain or loss was recognized or deferred on the sale of the SEV facility, as the fair value upon completion was determined to be equal to the carrying value.
+As of September 30, 2023, the Company recorded right-of-use assets of \$2.9 million and corresponding lease liabilities of approximately \$3.2 million.
+As of December 31, 2022, the Company recorded right-of-use assets and corresponding lease liabilities of approximately \$3.1 million.